mortzmortz/kolder/README.md

 yarn dev
 ```

-And then you can go to `http://localhost:3000` and start coding!
+Go to `http://localhost:3000` and start coding!

 Make a minified production build with `yarn build`.